Annual Technical Report 2004 on Patent Information Activities submitted by Poland (SCIT/ATR/PI/2004/PL)

-In 2003 the regulations of the “Industrial Property” Act (enacted on August 22, 2001) were observed in the field of industrial property protection in Poland.
+In 2004 the regulations of the “Industrial Property” Act (enacted on August 22, 2001, amended on January 23, 2004) were observed in the field of industrial property protection in Poland.

 Trends or areas experiencing rapid changes with respect to the previous year

-• 3.064 patent applications under the national procedure, among which domestic applications constituted the number of 2.268, and foreign applications- 796.
+• 2.779 patent applications under the national procedure, among which domestic applications constituted the number of 2.381 (a decrease of 5% compared to2003), and foreign applications- 398 (a decrease of 50%)

 • No integrated circuit topography application was filed.
-One application was granted the right of registration.
+1 application was granted the right of registration.